 The Open Pharma Recommendations for PLS

-Open Pharma is a multisponsor collaboration of pharmaceutical companies, nonpharmaceutical funders, publishers, patients, academics, regulators, editors, and societies seeking to identify and drive positive changes in the publishing of pharmaceutical company-funded research.
+Open Pharma is a multisponsor collaboration of pharmaceutical companies, nonpharmaceutical funders, publishers, patients, academics, regulators, editors, and societies seeking to identify and drive positive change in the publishing of pharmaceutical company-funded research.
 Our recommendations for PLS were initially developed by the Open Pharma Accessibility Workstream and were extensively reviewed and refined during an expert roundtable and a focused, public consultation throughout the first half of 2021.
-Our recommendations outline what we believe to be the minimum standard, providing concise guidance on PLSs for authors, editors, and other stakeholders involved in PLS development (Figure).
+Our recommendations outline what we believe to be the minimum standard, providing concise guidance on PLS for authors, editors, and other stakeholders involved in PLS development (Figure).

 - Targeted toward a broad, inclusive, and nontechnical, nonspecialist, or time-challenged audience

 - Written in easily understandable, unbiased language that is free of expert or technical jargon and accessible to readers who may have a different first language to that of the summary

 - Text based and concise (of 250 words or fewer)—this allows for indexing in directories such as PubMed and facilitates straightforward translation